anoma/juvix/docs/reference/language/modules.md

 A <u>Juvix project</u> is a collection of Juvix modules inside one main project folder containing a metadata file named `juvix.yaml`.
 Each Juvix file has to define a <u>module</u> of the same name.
-The name of the module must coincide with the path of the its file relative to its project's root directory.
+The name of the module must coincide with the path of its file relative to its project's root directory.
 For example, if the file is `root/Data/List.juvix` then the module must be called `Data.List`, assuming `root` is the project's folder.